 Checking security levels on old systems

 If you are using a machine running Fedora Core 2 or 3 then it may have selinux security settings which prevent the database service from running under user accounts.
 Check the selinux configuration using the following command

 This should output permissive or disabled.
-If it doesn't then e-mail email@example.com.
+If it doesn't then e-mail unix-admin(a)cl....
 Tell them which machine you are using, that you want to run a MySQL database and that you need selinux set to permissive mode to do so.

 Now run the command

 This created the basic directory structure for storing databases.
 The output should look something like this:

 bann:~$ /usr/bin/mysql_install_db --datadir=$DIR Preparing db table Preparing host table Preparing user table Preparing func table Preparing tables_priv table Preparing columns_priv table Installing all prepared tables 050425 12:23:08 /usr/libexec/mysqld: Shutdown Complete To start mysqld at boot time you have to copy support-files/mysql.server to the right place for your system PLEASE REMEMBER TO SET A PASSWORD FOR THE MySQL root USER !
 This is done with: /usr/bin/mysqladmin -u root password 'new-password' /usr/bin/mysqladmin -u root -h bann.cl.cam.ac.uk password 'new-password' See the manual for more instructions.
 You can start the MySQL daemon with: cd /usr ; /usr/bin/mysqld_safe & You can test the MySQL daemon with the benchmarks in the 'sql-bench' directory: cd sql-bench ; run-all-tests Please report any problems with the /usr/bin/mysqlbug script!
 The latest information about MySQL is available on the web at http://www.mysql.com Support MySQL by buying support/licenses at https://order.mysql.com bann:~$

 Setting the database superuser passwords